 7 Antarctica and Subantarctic Islands

-On the ice-covered Antarctic continent, only two flowering plants have been found in the margins: Colobanthus crassifolius (Caryophyllaceae) (◘ Fig. L-10) and the grass Deschampsia antarctica (◘ Fig. L-11).
-Recently, Poa pratensis and P. annua have been introduced.
-Otherwise, only mosses, lichens, and land algae occur, a total of several hundred species.
+, Only two flowering plants have been found native on the edges of the ice-covered Antarctic continent: Colobanthus crassifolius (Caryophyllaceae) (◘ Fig. L-10) and the grass Deschampsia antarctica (◘ Fig. L-11).
+Recently, Poa pratensis and P. annua have been imported, as well as Stellaria media, Ranunculaus repens and Carex aquatilis.
+Otherwise, only mosses, many lichens (Øvstedal & Lewis Smith 2001), and land algae occur, a total of several hundred species.
 They are restricted to intermittently snow-free sites on the coast, steep cliffs, and scree slopes (◘ Fig. L-12).
 Quantitatively, their biomass is of very little importance.

+Where higher plants are generally absent, due to lack of water or low temperatures or human influences, so-called "biological soil crusts" made up of prokaryotic bacteria and cyanobacteria, eukaryotic algae, microfungi, lichens and mosses can instead develop extensive microecosystems.
+In the Antarctic, they regionally cover up to 55 percent of the open ground.
+They are joined by rock-colonizing organisms such as cyanobacteria, green algae and lichens, which live as so-called endoliths in the upper millimeters of rocks or as hypoliths on the underside of quartz pebbles.
+The astonishing diversity of these “primitive” communities is only revealed by looking through the microscope or looking at molecular genetic data (Kanz et al. 2020).

-Bacteria and fungi were also detected in soil samples.
+Bacteria and fungi were also detected in soil samples and rock surfaces.
 For the animal world, this low phytomass plays no role.
 The penguins and many other animals that occur intermittently in the coastal area of Antarctica have their food base in the sea.
 Whether there are invertebrates that live on the crustose lichens or the rock algae is not known to us.

 In the sea around Antarctica, with its constant westerly storms, are scattered many small islands, most of them south of the 50th parallel.
 They are all characterized by their treelessness, for the summers are cool, the winters not cold; almost isothermy prevails on these islands, for example, the values of temperature vary almost throughout the year on the Macquarie Islands (54° 3' S) only between 2.8 °C and 7.7 °C (◘ Fig. L-13).
 Drizzle and fog are typical of the weather.
 One has spoken of a wind desert; for only in the windbreak is the vegetation more luxuriant.

-Fig. L-10 Deschampsia antarctica, the only grass species in Antarctica, Penguin Island, Antarctic Peninsula (Photo: O. Krüger).
+Fig. L-10 Deschampsia antarctica, the only grass species in Antarctica, Penguin Island, Antarctic Peninsula (photo: O. Krüger).

 Fig. L-11 Colobanthus crassifolius (Caryophyllaceae), Hannah Point, Livingston Island, Antarctic Peninsula (photo: O. Krüger).

 ◘ Fig. L-12 Antarctic rock ice desert with thin lichen coverings on the rocks (Admirality Bay, King George Island).
-Penguins gather on the flat terrace banks to form a breeding colony (Photo: L. Kappen).
+Penguins gather on the flat terrace banks to form a breeding colony (photo: L. Kappen).

-◘ Fig. L-13 Thermopleth diagram of Macquarie Islands with the course of isotherms parallel to the Y axis as an indication of a distinct seasonal climate of the polar regions (modified after Troll 1943).
+◘ Fig. L-13 Thermoisopleth diagram of Macquarie Islands with the course of isotherms parallel to the Y axis as an indication of a distinct seasonal climate of the polar regions (modified after Troll 1943).

 The most common plant on the Kerguelen Islands is the dense rosette-forming Azorella selago (Apiaceae).
 In the past, the Kerguelen cabbage, Pringlea antiscorbutica (Brassicaceae) with its large leaves, was used by sailors as a fresh vegetable against scurvy (vitamin C deficiency disease) (◘ Fig. L-14).
 Acaena species (Rosaceae) are common on all islands.
 Tussock grassland (Festuca and Poa species) also occurs, as well as many mosses, ferns, and lichens.
 Various cushion-forming species are characteristic of the subantarctic, as always of very windy sites.